-The Guarantee Program is a competitive and selective program for high-achieving students at UNCG.
+The Guarantee Program is a competitive and selective program for high-achieving students entering UNCG.
 Students in the Guarantee Scholars Program will be held to additional expectations.
 Below you will find things to be considered if interested in this program.
 Please read the brief descriptions below:

 Program Expectations